ShadowMonarchX/ai-ml-internship/Week - 3/Theory/Important/Back_Propagation.md

-# 📘 Backpropagation: Complete Beginner → Advanced Theory (Math + Diagrams)
+# 📘 Backpropagation: Complete Beginner

 A full guide covering all required foundational, intermediate, and advanced concepts of backpropagation in Deep Learning — including intuition, mathematics, calculus, matrix form, vectorized gradients, and full propagation rules for every layer.